saltzm/async_io_uring/README.md

 # About

 `AsyncIOUring` is an event loop that wraps the `IO_Uring` library with coroutines support.
-It supports all `IO_Uring` operations (with one intentional exception\*).
-It also supports adding timeouts to any operation and supports the ability to explicit cancel any operation.
+It supports all `IO_Uring` operations (with the intentional exception of `poll_update`\*).

+In addition, it allows:
+* Adding timeouts to operations
+* Manual cancellation of operations
+* Writing custom operations for advanced use cases

 It is currently functionally complete, though there are a few `TODO`s marked in the source related to polishing the API.
 It's not used in production anywhere currently.